Battle of Pilckem Ridge: French (northern) flank

-The French 1^{re} Armée (First Army, Général Joseph Micheler) comprised I Corps (Lieutenant-General Paul Lacapelle) and XXXVI Corps (Lieutenant-General Charles Nollet).
+The French 1^{re} Armée (First Army, Général François Anthoine) comprised I Corps (Lieutenant-General Paul Lacapelle) and XXXVI Corps (Lieutenant-General Charles Nollet).
 The French had two hundred and forty 75 mm field guns, 277 trench artillery pieces (mostly 58 mm mortars), 176 heavy howitzers and mortars, 136 heavy guns and 64 super-heavy guns and howitzers, twenty-two being 305 mm or larger, making 893 guns and mortars for 7 km of front.
 (Note: I Corps: 1st Division, 2nd Division, 51st Division and 162nd Division; XXXVI Corps: 29th Division and 133rd Division.
 The I Corps divisions, whose troops were mainly recruited from northern France, had suffered many casualties in the Nivelle Offensive but had rested from 21 April until 20 June.
 The XXXVI Corps divisions had garrisoned the North Sea coast since 1915 and had not been involved in the mutinies.)
 The French relieved the Belgian divisions along the front from Boesinghe to Nordschoote (Noordschote) from 5 to 10 July.
 From Boesinghe north to Steenstraat, the front line ran along the canal and no man's land was 200–300 yd wide; further north the land had been under water since the Belgian inundations during the Battle of the Yser in 1914.

 A paved road between Reninghe, Nordschoote and Drie Grachten (Three Canals) ran on a bank just above the water and the Kemmelbeek, Yperlee, Yser Canal and Martjevaart/St Jansbeck emptied into the floods.
 At Maison du Passeur the French had an outpost over the canal, connected by a footbridge.
 From the Maison du Passeur pillbox to Nordschoote, no man's land was wide and mostly flooded.
 The Germans had built parapets and breastworks, since digging was impossible and there were no concrete artillery-observation posts, which left the position vulnerable to attack.
 I Corps was to form the northern flank of the attack, by crossing the tongue of land between the Yser Canal and the floods at the Martjevaart/St Jansbeek stream as far as Poesele, south of Noordshoote.
 The first objective was over difficult going to the second of two German lines east of the Yser Canal and the second objective was the German third line further back.
 The advance was to follow a creeping barrage moving at 90 m in four minutes, with pauses to keep the French and British barrages level.